 The Employer will inform the employee of the Employer's representative designated to handle grievances at the second step.
-Where a seconded employee has a grievance and his/her supervisor is not appointed to the College, the employee will discuss the grievance with his/her supervisor.
+Where a seconded employee has a grievance and their supervisor is not appointed to the College, the employee will discuss the grievance with their supervisor.
 Failing resolution, the employee may submit a written grievance, through a steward nominated by the Union, to the second step of the grievance procedure.